ryancramerdesign/ProcessWire/README.md

   warning notice.
 But it is a good idea to remove duplicate copies of these modules when possible.

+Next, review the upgrade instructions for 2.6 to 2.7 for any additional instructions.

 ### Upgrading from ProcessWire 2.2 or 2.3